We are currently accepting IUGA Research Grant applications. The submission deadline is 11:59pm CDT on April 1, 2019.

 - Please indicate how the funds will be allocated in detail, in US dollars.

-- If the study is being funded by another source, this must be disclosed in the budget section, as well as on the Title Page.
+- If the study is being funded by another source, this must be disclosed in the budget section, as well as on the Application.

-- Salaries for the Principle Investigator(s) and any co-investigator(s) are not supported.
+- Salaries for the Principal Investigator(s) and any co-investigator(s) are not supported.

 - Funding may include statistical analyses, tech support (i.e. sonographer), laboratory studies, diagnostic studies (i.e. post-treatment urodynamics), mailing and postage for questionnaires or other related material, and patient vouchers for transportation, meals, etc.

-- Funding may not include travel, computer, meeting fees and related expenses, equipment, manuscript preparation costs, indirect costs such as university overhead or IRB fees.
+- Funding will not include travel, computer, meeting fees and related expenses, equipment, manuscript preparation costs, indirect costs such as university overhead or IRB fees.

 - Evaluation Criteria and Progress